hpc-uk/build-instructions/apps/NAMD/build_namd_2.14_archer2_gcc11_cmpich8.md

 ```

-Switch to the GNU Programming Environment and load the approptiate FFTW module
+Switch to the GNU Programming Environment and load the appropriate FFTW module
 ------------------------------------------------------------------------------

 ```bash